kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 - Return error after retry.
   - Pros: Make sure the security concern being addressed by always honor the deletion order
-  - Cons: Could cause surprising behavior or break the existing user
+  - Cons: Block namespace deletion if dependency cycle exists.

 Mitigation: A proper fallback mechanism would be introduced to make sure the namespace deletion process would not be hanging forever because of potential dependency cycle.